That’s the first thing that comes to mind when someone asks me what we’ve learned since our $500K MRR (monthly recurring revenue) milestone.

-There was one short speech that stood out a ton that catapulted my mind set to where it’s at today – and even though I didn’t join EO, I’m super thankful for the insight.
+I was invited to have dinner with other members, and there was one short speech that stood out a ton that catapulted my mindset to where it’s at today.
+(Even though I didn’t join EO, I’m super thankful for the insight.)

 A lady was presenting and the nugget I took away from her was this:

-She continued to talk about how much of a perfectionist she is and has a very hard allowing others to freely do their work.
+She talked about how much of a perfectionist she was, and how she had a very hard time allowing others to freely do their work.

-Luckily I’m a bit easier on the last part, but I often feel like if it has to be done right, I have to do it.
+Luckily I’m a bit more easygoing on the last part.
+But I often feel like if it has to be done right, I have to do it myself.

 What that truly means is that I’m bad at communicating.